ibexa/documentation-developer/docs/content_management/content_management_api/section_api.md

 You can manage Sections by using the PHP API by using `SectionService`.

+!!! tip "Section REST API"

+    To see how to manage Sections using the REST API, see [REST API reference](../../api/rest_api/rest_api_reference/rest_api_reference.html#managing-content-get-sections).

 ## Creating Sections

 To create a new Section, you need to make use of the [`SectionCreateStruct`](https://github.com/ibexa/core/blob/main/src/contracts/Repository/Values/Content/SectionCreateStruct.php)